d1maxa/FixAvi4cc/README.md

--backup                 Backup original file -skipReadOnly           Skip read-only files -skipCheck              Skip FourCC checking equals 'xvid' or 'divx' -topDirectoryOnly       Search avi files in top directory only, not recursive -log logFileName        Log output to logFileName dirName1 dirName2...
+-backup                 Backup original file -skipReadOnly           Skip read-only files -skipCheck              Skip FourCC checking equals 'xvid' or 'divx' -topDirectoryOnly       Search avi files in top directory only, not recursive in subdirectories -log logFileName        Log output to logFileName -noQuestion             Skip asking for continue dirName1 dirName2...
 Paths to directories where to search .avi files fileName1 fileName2...
 Paths to .avi files -?,-h,-help             This help output